Table of Contents[Hide][Show]

 A 2011 study by the Ohio State University researchers revealed stress could alter the composition of the gut flora.
-To be specific, they become less diverse, and harmful bacteria such as Clostridium may increase in number.
+To be specific, your gut bacteria become less diverse, and harmful bacteria (pathogens) may increase in number.

 What Are the Signs of an Unhealthy Gut?